xWildCAt/Info-LCD-With-Raspberry-pi/README.md

 # Setup and config

 1) Clone the repo / download the files
+2) Run command `sudo i2cdetect -y 1` in your terminal to find the LCD address or `sudo i2cdetect -y 0` if you're running older Pi
+3) Find `I2C_LCD_driver.py` file and edit 19 line with 0 if you're running older Pi.
+Replace line 22 with your address
-2) Find `PyWeather.py` file and edit 9th line with your info
+4) Find `PyWeather.py` file and edit 9th line with your info
-3) Open `src` folder and run following command in terminal to compile the project: `javac com/arturnmk/java/*.java`
+5) Open `src` folder and run following command in terminal to compile the project: `javac com/arturnmk/java/*.java`
-4) From `src` folder in terminal type `java com.arturnmk.java.Main` to run the program
+6) From `src` folder in terminal type `java com.arturnmk.java.Main` to run the program